olli0601/PANGEA.HIV.sim/README.md

 After 1980, viral introductions occur in proportion to the number of new infections per year (parameter `epi.import`).
 New index cases representing viral introductions into the regional population are selected at random among existing infected individuals.

-By default, we set `epi.import=0.05` in line with baseline assumptions of the HPTN071/PopART model (Cori A, Ayles H, Beyers N, Schaap A, Floyd S, et al. PLoS One 2014).
+By default, we set `epi.import=0.05` in line with baseline assumptions of the pre-PopART model (Cori A, Ayles H, Beyers N, Schaap A, Floyd S, et al. PLoS One 2014).
 Optionally, we also used `epi.import=0.2` reflecting estimates of substantial viral introductions from outside the Rakai community cohort in Uganda (Grabowski MK, Lessler J, Redd AD, et. al. PLoS Med 2014).
 Sources of index cases are coded with a negative population ID `IDPOP`.
 The corresponding transmission chains